|

 will let the watch run over a full range of motion on

+a weekly basis.
 It is advisable to be careful

 winding the watch until you become comfortable with